mir-aidj/all-in-one/README.md

-# all-in-one
-All-In-One Metrical and Functional Music Structure Analysis Model
+# All-In-One Music Structure Analysis Model
+> NOTE: This is a work in progress

+## Installation
+- Install PyTorch
+- Install FFmpeg to read mp3 files